Security Testing for MCP Apps, ChatGPT Apps, and Claude Connectors (July 2026)

 MCP Apps have a smaller attack surface than raw MCP servers because resources run in sandboxed iframes with restrictive CSP.
 But your tool handlers still run server-side, accept LLM-generated inputs, and can talk to databases, APIs, and file systems.
 Security bugs in tool handlers ship just as easily as feature bugs, and they’re caught the same way: with automated tests.

-TL;DR: Write unit tests that pass malicious inputs to your tool handlers (injection strings, path traversal, oversized payloads).
-Write integration tests that verify your CSP, tool annotations, and auth token handling through the mcp fixture.
-Run these alongside your existing test suite in CI.
-Input validation tests run in milliseconds.
-CSP and annotation checks run in seconds.
+TL;DR: Write unit tests that pass malicious inputs to your tool handlers.
+Write auth tests for expired, wrong-audience, wrong-issuer, and missing-scope tokens.
+Write integration tests that verify CSP, tool annotations, resource metadata, and structuredContent boundaries through the mcp fixture.
+Use inspector tests for authenticated, unauthenticated, denied, and host-fallback UI states.
+Run these alongside your existing suite in CI, then reserve real ChatGPT and Claude checks for narrow release gates.

 What Security Testing Covers